Japan lifts coronavirus emergency in all remaining areas

 Abe said the lifting of the emergency does not mean the end of the outbreak.
 He said the goal is to balance preventive measure and the economy until vaccines and effective drugs become available.

-Japan, with about 16,600 confirmed cases and about 850 deaths, has so far avoided a large outbreak like those experienced in the U.S. and the Europe despite its softer restrictions.

-But the world’s third largest economy is fallen into a recession, and public discontent over Abe’s handling of the coronavirus has sent his support ratings tumbling.
-Recent media surveys show public support for his Cabinet has plunged below 30%, the lowest since he returned to office in December 2012.
+Abe also announced a new stimulus plan worth about 100 trillion yen ($930 billion) to provide financial support for companies hit by the pandemic.
+Cabinet approval of a second supplementary budget to fund the additional stimulus is expected later this week.

+Combined with an earlier 117 trillion yen stimulus, the amount of spending will be more than 200 trillion yen ($1.9 trillion), he said.
+The new package will include loan programs to reduce the burden of rent for store owners and subsidies for local governments to step up regional measures.

-Abe declared the state of emergency on April 7 in several parts of Japan including Tokyo, expanded it to the entire nation later in the month, and then extended it until the end of May.
+Abe declared the state of emergency on April 7 in several parts of Japan including Tokyo, expanded it to the entire nation 10 days later, and then extended it until the end of May.

-Under the emergency, people were asked to stay at home and non-essential businesses were requested to close or reduce operations, but there was no enforcement.
-Since May 14, when the measures were lifted in most of Japan, more people have left their homes and stores have begun reopening.

-Economy Minister Yasutoshi Nishimura said recent data suggest that infections have slowed enough and pressure on the medical system has fallen enough to allow a gradual resumption of social and economic activity.
-He said Tokyo, Kanagawa and Hokkaido, where the number of infections is still fluctuating, need to be watched closely.

-On Monday, Matsuya department store, a landmark in Tokyo’s posh Ginza shopping district, resumed operation.
+On Monday, Matsuya Ginza department store, a landmark in the posh Tokyo shopping district, resumed operation after being closed for seven weeks.
 Sales staff wearing plastic face shields welcomed customers with bows but no verbal greetings under new guidelines.

+Economy Minister Yasutoshi Nishimura said earlier Monday that recent data suggest that infections have slowed enough and pressure on the medical system has fallen sufficiently to allow a gradual resumption of social and economic activity.
+He said Tokyo, Kanagawa and Hokkaido, where the number of infections is still fluctuating, will be watched closely.

 Individual prefectures are allowed to impose their own measures.
 Tokyo Gov. Yuriko Koike said last week that the capital will reopen in three phases starting with schools, libraries, museums, and longer service hours for restaurants.
 She said theaters, sports facilities and other commercial establishments will be next, with nightclubs, karaoke and live music houses in the final phase.